turtle2007/ff/_posts/2020-01-17-affective-BK.md

 ---

-## Layouts and Content

-Halve Theme use [Jekyll Compress](https://github.com/penibelst/jekyll-compress-html) to compress html output.
-But it can cause errors if you use "linenos" (line numbers).
-I suggest don't use line numbers for codes, because it won't look good with this theme, also i didn't give a proper style for them.
-If you insist to use line numbers, just remove `layout: compress` string from layouts.
-It will disable compressing.

 ### Images for Posts

 You can set left block image per post.
 Just add `image: some link` to your post's front matter.
 If you don't set this, default post image will be used from `_config.yml`.